nats404/unofficial-kit-plantphysiology-report/README.md

 Typst: typst.app

+If you have any questions or issues, feel free to contact me!
+discord: i.love.cats.and.dragons
+E-mail: dragonnats@tutamail.com

+# What is this?

-A typst template that meets all the requirements for the report.
+A typst template that meets all the requirements for the report for the "Pflanzenphysiologisches Praktikum".

 # Usage